ryanburnette/grunt-shopify-theme/README.md

 # grunt-shopify-theme

-> **FEB 2018** Is anyone using this anymore?
-If so, I'd be glad to work on it.
-I don't think it's relevant anymore, but if I don't get any feedback from the Grunt community in the next 30 days I'll be archiving this.
+> I have archived this and removed it from npm.
+I don't think anyone is using it.
+If anyone wants to get into developing it for the future.
+Hit the Gitter. https://gitter.im/grunt-shopify-theme/Lobby

 Compile assets from a custom directory structure into a valid Shopify theme.